A Simplified

 following benefits:

-club on plane during the backswing (prevents the clubhead from going
+keeps the club on plane during the backswing (prevents the

 inside)

-right arm connected and your right elbow in front of you.
-Try
+keeps your right arm connected and your right elbow in front

 right elbow